Frequently Asked Questions

-All teachers will have completed a Bachelor of Special Education or relevant specialist tertiary qualification.
+All teachers will have completed a Bachelor of Education, Bachelor of Special Education and/or relevant specialist tertiary qualifications.
 Some teachers may have also done post-graduate autism specific study.
 A culture of continuous learning and development in our teaching staff is something we are working to instil in the culture of our school.

 What curriculum do you teach?

-We will teach the National Curriculum – just as typically developing students do in other schools.
+We teach the National Curriculum – just as typically developing students do in other schools.
 The curriculum may be adjusted if the teacher feels that is required for a particular student, and this is not uncommon in teaching students with autism.
 For further information, please see the Curriculum section of our About Us page.

 Do you include allied health support at school?

-The school will employ speech and occupational therapists who will work with the teaching staff and families to design a Personal Learning Plans for each young person.
-All students will have access to group therapy sessions during school time, encouraging social learning and practicing language, speech and other skills in a social context, as well as including components of the curriculum.
+The school employs a speech therapist and occupational therapist who work with teaching staff and families to design a Personal Learning Plans for each young person.
+All students will have access to group therapy sessions during school time, encouraging social learning and practising language, speech and other skills in a social context, as well as including components of the curriculum.

 Can I use HCWA or NDIS funding towards fees?